Let's Build Our Collective Strength

 • Prospective members should have a meaningful grantmaking presence in Puerto Rico and/or should demonstrate a commitment to growing their grantmaking on the archipelago.

-• The prospective member’s grant distributions are made primarily on a discretionary basis to multiple nonprofit organizations that are not subsidiary or otherwise directly related to the prospective member.
+• The prospective member’s grant distributions are made primarily on a discretionary basis to multiple non profit organizations that are not subsidiary or otherwise directly related to the prospective member.

 • The prospective member reasonably anticipates that it will continue to meet all requirements for membership for at least the next two years.